 Photographers and editors can do wonders nowadays.
 Model agencies do not need to hire the best looking girls anymore.
 But they want to hire people they can work with, people who have a good understanding for the job of a model, and who can handle the tough aspects of this profession.

 True, you still need to look good, and have charisma, to have any chance of getting hired.
-But you can significantly improve your chances of signing an interesting work contract with good interview answers, and by doing everything right in your interview.
+But you can significantly improve your chances of signing an interesting work contract with good interview answers, explaining why you want to be a model, and by doing everything right in your interview.
 Read the following articles to continue with your preparation:

 - How to overcome interview nerves – Learn how to stay calm and deliver your very best.